Christensen Shipyards: Facilities

+Christensen's Vancouver facility was purchased by Portland-based Vigor Industrial in 2019.
+The last yacht at Christensen's Vancouver facility was completed in June 2019.

 Vessels

 Hull 026 Privacy

 Hull 026 was delivered to golfer Tiger Woods in summer 2006.
 It was specified by Woods, but owner-checked and with interior colour schemes chosen by his then fiancee Elin Nordegren, the 155 ft yacht was registered in the Cayman Islands as Privacy.
 The $20 million, 6500 sqft vessel features a master suite, six staterooms, a theatre, gym, and Jacuzzi, and sleeps 21 people.
 During ordering and construction, the yacht was covered by a strict non-disclosure agreement, meaning that details of the yacht specification and owner would not be released.
 After details leaked to various nautical publications and later gossip columns, Woods successfully sued Christensen, and reached an out of court settlement.
 Woods used the yacht as accommodation at some golf tournaments, but placed it on the market after his divorce in 2011.

 Sea Hunter

 In 2012 Christensen was contracted by Leidos to manufacture the Sea Hunter unmanned surface vessel under the supervision of Oregon Iron Works.
 When Christensen went into receivership work on the vessel stopped and the incomplete hull had to be transferred to Vigor Industrial (parent of Oregon Iron Works) for completion.